Parallel Complexity of Depth-First-Search and Maximal path in restricted graph classes

-An important fact we use is that we can assume that in any planar piece of the decomposition, the vertices of a separating pair or triplet lie on a common face (Otherwise we could decompose the graph further.
+An observation we use is that we can assume that in any planar piece of the decomposition, the vertices of a separating pair or triplet lie on a common face (Otherwise we could decompose the graph further.
 See~\cite{CE13,EV21} for more detailed explanation).
-Eppstein and Vazirani show that it can be computed in \NC~\cite{EV21}.
+It is shown in~\cite{EV21} that it can be computed in \NC.

 For computing the $2$-clique sum decomposition, we will use the Logspace algorithm given by~\cite{DLNTW22}.
-The resulting pieces of the decomposition, also called as the \emph{triconnected components} of the graph, are either dipoles, simple cycles, or non-trivial $3$-connected graphs (with at least four vertices).
+The resulting pieces of the decomposition, also called as the \emph{triconnected components} of the graph, are either dipoles, simple cycles, or non-trivial $3$-connected graphs (i.e. $3$-connected graphs with at least four vertices).

 \paragraph*{Balanced Path/Cycle separators} Consider an input graph $G=(V,E)$ with $|V|=n$.
 If $G$ is undirected, we use the term $\alpha$-separator (or just balanced separator) in general to mean some subgraph of $G$ which if removed from $G$, then the size of each of the resulting connected components is at most $\alpha n$, where $0 < \alpha < 1$.
 A single path $P$, or a collection of paths $\{P_1,\ldots P_k\}$ for example could form a balanced separator of $G$.
 We call the latter a \emph{multi-path} separator consisting of $k$ paths.
 If $G$ is directed, we have a similar definition, but the constraint is instead on the size of each \emph{strongly} connected component left after removing the vertices of the separator.
 Note that if we have an algorithm to find an \sep{\alpha} in a directed graph, then we can use that to find an \sep{\alpha} in an undirected graph by making each edge into a bi-directed edge.